Why do so many coordinators love to organize a-thon fundraisers? There's always a theme centered around active participation.

 However, they're also:

-A walk-a-thon’s success depends on many factors, but at the most basic level, it’s critical to prepare water stations where participants can hydrate.
+A walk-a-thon's success depends on many factors, but at the most basic level, it's crucial to prepare water stations where participants can stay hydrated.

 Walk-a-thon fundraisers also aren’t limited to in-person events.
 You can always plan a virtual walk-a-thon fundraiser to avoid the potential for bad weather altogether.

 A well-organized dance-a-thon fundraiser can be fun enough to practically run itself.
-Still, you’ll want to know what you can facilitate as a coordinator.
+Still, you'll want to know what you can do as a coordinator.

 A dance-a-thon fundraiser brings the community together with energy and rhythm, raising money while navigating a mix of excitement and challenges.
 Generally, dance-a-thons are: